Smooth Roasted Carrot Hummus

-The recipe for this roasted carrot hummus is from Sophia Lindop’s new cookbook, Going Home.
+The recipe for this smooth roasted carrot hummus is from Sophia Lindop’s new cookbook, Going Home.
 It’s the kind of book that makes you want to cook.
 It’s colourful and beautifully honest, filled with food and stories from Lebanon, a country gleaming with hopeful optimism, casting off the ravages of war and slowly creeping its way back to a former glory.
 Sophia takes us on a delicious journey to the land of her forefathers and brings to light the food of Lebanon, merging authenticity with an innovative and modern interpretation of Lebanese cuisine.

 I met Sophia for the first time late last year.
 We talked incessantly about our love of food, the people who make it significant and, the adventures to far away places that anchor and give depth to our cultural roots.
 We spoke about all the shiny things that excite and inspire cooks, our conversation flitting from the joys of travel to the treasure trove of undiscovered flavours and exotic ingredients that make food a constant adventure.